realityforge/chef-glassfish/README.md

 - system_user: The user that the domain executes as.
 Defaults to `node['glassfish']['user']` if unset.
 Defaults to <code>nil</code>.
 - system_group: The group that the domain executes as.
 Defaults to `node['glassfish']['group']` if unset.
 Defaults to <code>nil</code>.
 - init_style: The init system used to run the service.
 Defaults to <code>"upstart"</code>.

+## glassfish_managed_executor_service

+### Actions

+- create:  Default action.
+- delete:

+### Attribute Parameters

+- jndi_name:
+- target:  Defaults to <code>"server"</code>.
+- enabled: Determines whether container contexts are propagated to threads.
+If set to true, the contexts specified in the --contextinfo option are propagated.
+If set to false, no contexts are propagated and the --contextinfo option is ignored.
+Defaults to <code>true</code>.
+- contextinfoenabled:  Defaults to <code>true</code>.
+- contextinfo: Descriptive details about the resource.
+Defaults to <code>"Classloader,JNDI,Security,WorkArea"</code>.
+- description:
+- threadpriority: Specifies the priority to assign to created threads.
+Defaults to <code>5</code>.
+- longrunningtasks: Specifies whether the resource should be used for long-running tasks.
+If set to true, long-running tasks are not reported as stuck.
+Defaults to <code>false</code>.
+- hungafterseconds: Specifies the number of seconds that a task can execute before it is considered unresponsive.
+If the value is 0 tasks are never considered unresponsive.
+Defaults to <code>0</code>.
+- corepoolsize: Specifies the number of threads to keep in a thread pool, even if they are idle.
+Defaults to <code>0</code>.
+- maximumpoolsize: Specifies the maximum number of threads that a thread pool can contain.
+Defaults to <code>2147483647</code>.
+- keepaliveseconds: Specifies the number of seconds that threads can remain idle when the number of threads is greater than corepoolsize.
+Defaults to <code>60</code>.
+- threadlifetimeseconds: Specifies the number of seconds that threads can remain in a thread pool before being purged, regardless of whether the number of threads is greater than corepoolsize or whether the threads are idle.
+The value of 0 means that threads are never purged.
+Defaults to <code>0</code>.
+- taskqueuecapacity: Specifies the number of submitted tasks that can be stored in the task queue awaiting execution.
+Defaults to <code>2147483647</code>.
+- domain_name: The name of the domain.
+- terse: Use terse output from the underlying asadmin.
+Defaults to <code>false</code>.
+- echo: If true, echo commands supplied to asadmin.
+Defaults to <code>true</code>.
+- username: The username to use when communicating with the domain.
+Defaults to <code>nil</code>.
+- password_file: The file in which the password must be stored assigned to appropriate key.
+Defaults to <code>nil</code>.
+- secure: If true use SSL when communicating with the domain for administration.
+Defaults to <code>false</code>.
+- admin_port: The port on which the web management console is bound.
+Defaults to <code>4848</code>.
+- system_user: The user that the domain executes as.
+Defaults to `node['glassfish']['user']` if unset.
+Defaults to <code>nil</code>.
+- system_group: The group that the domain executes as.
+Defaults to `node['glassfish']['group']` if unset.
+Defaults to <code>nil</code>.

+## glassfish_managed_scheduled_executor_service

+### Actions

+- create:  Default action.
+- delete:

+### Attribute Parameters

+- jndi_name:
+- target:  Defaults to <code>"server"</code>.
+- enabled: Determines whether container contexts are propagated to threads.
+If set to true, the contexts specified in the --contextinfo option are propagated.
+If set to false, no contexts are propagated and the --contextinfo option is ignored.
+Defaults to <code>true</code>.
+- contextinfoenabled:  Defaults to <code>true</code>.
+- contextinfo: Descriptive details about the resource.
+Defaults to <code>"Classloader,JNDI,Security,WorkArea"</code>.
+- description:
+- threadpriority: Specifies the priority to assign to created threads.
+Defaults to <code>5</code>.
+- longrunningtasks: Specifies whether the resource should be used for long-running tasks.
+If set to true, long-running tasks are not reported as stuck.
+Defaults to <code>false</code>.
+- hungafterseconds: Specifies the number of seconds that a task can execute before it is considered unresponsive.
+If the value is 0 tasks are never considered unresponsive.
+Defaults to <code>0</code>.
+- corepoolsize: Specifies the number of threads to keep in a thread pool, even if they are idle.
+Defaults to <code>0</code>.
+- keepaliveseconds: Specifies the number of seconds that threads can remain idle when the number of threads is greater than corepoolsize.
+Defaults to <code>60</code>.
+- threadlifetimeseconds: Specifies the number of seconds that threads can remain in a thread pool before being purged, regardless of whether the number of threads is greater than corepoolsize or whether the threads are idle.
+The value of 0 means that threads are never purged.
+Defaults to <code>0</code>.
+- domain_name: The name of the domain.
+- terse: Use terse output from the underlying asadmin.
+Defaults to <code>false</code>.
+- echo: If true, echo commands supplied to asadmin.
+Defaults to <code>true</code>.
+- username: The username to use when communicating with the domain.
+Defaults to <code>nil</code>.
+- password_file: The file in which the password must be stored assigned to appropriate key.
+Defaults to <code>nil</code>.
+- secure: If true use SSL when communicating with the domain for administration.
+Defaults to <code>false</code>.
+- admin_port: The port on which the web management console is bound.
+Defaults to <code>4848</code>.
+- system_user: The user that the domain executes as.
+Defaults to `node['glassfish']['user']` if unset.
+Defaults to <code>nil</code>.
+- system_group: The group that the domain executes as.
+Defaults to `node['glassfish']['group']` if unset.
+Defaults to <code>nil</code>.

+## glassfish_managed_thread_factory

+### Actions

+- create:  Default action.
+- delete:

+### Attribute Parameters

+- jndi_name:
+- target:  Defaults to <code>"server"</code>.
+- enabled: Determines whether container contexts are propagated to threads.
+If set to true, the contexts specified in the --contextinfo option are propagated.
+If set to false, no contexts are propagated and the --contextinfo option is ignored.
+Defaults to <code>true</code>.
+- contextinfoenabled:  Defaults to <code>true</code>.
+- contextinfo: Descriptive details about the resource.
+Defaults to <code>"Classloader,JNDI,Security,WorkArea"</code>.
+- description:
+- threadpriority: Specifies the priority to assign to created threads.
+Defaults to <code>5</code>.
+- domain_name: The name of the domain.
+- terse: Use terse output from the underlying asadmin.
+Defaults to <code>false</code>.
+- echo: If true, echo commands supplied to asadmin.
+Defaults to <code>true</code>.
+- username: The username to use when communicating with the domain.
+Defaults to <code>nil</code>.
+- password_file: The file in which the password must be stored assigned to appropriate key.
+Defaults to <code>nil</code>.
+- secure: If true use SSL when communicating with the domain for administration.
+Defaults to <code>false</code>.
+- admin_port: The port on which the web management console is bound.
+Defaults to <code>4848</code>.
+- system_user: The user that the domain executes as.
+Defaults to `node['glassfish']['user']` if unset.
+Defaults to <code>nil</code>.
+- system_group: The group that the domain executes as.
+Defaults to `node['glassfish']['group']` if unset.
+Defaults to <code>nil</code>.

 ## glassfish_mq